zilu30/project-servislot/README.md

 # servislot
 A fullstack web based appointment booking and scheduling system for service based businesses.
-The system allows customers to book appointments online while enabling business owners to manage schedules, availability, and client records through an intuitive dashboard
+The system allows customers to book appointments online while enabling business owners to manage schedules, availability, and client records through an intuitive dashboard.

 Objectives
 •	Provide an easy-to-use booking system for clients